A fast food-freezing temperature estimation framework using optimally located sensors: Introduction

-For the forward modeling, we use a third-order weighted essentially non-oscillatory finite volume method (WENO3) combined with an optimized second-order backward differentiation formulation (BDF2-opt) with an implicit scheme to handle the temporal evolution.
-This approach ensures both accuracy and stability.
-Efficient implementations of these methods and high-performance computing techniques allow accurate and fast approximation of thermally-coupled flows in complex geometries.
-However, the need to systematically repeat these simulations, a key stage for the inverse problem, calls for the usage of Reduced-Order Modeling (ROM) strategies to reliably decrease the dimensionality of the problem, preserving its fundamental characteristics, using techniques such as the reduced-basis method \cite{virginie_ReducedBasis}, or proper orthogonal decompositions \cite{SVDantoulas} (see e.g. \cite{frangos2010, benner2017model}, for a review on ROM strategies).
+For the forward modeling, we use a finite volume solver with a third-order weighted essentially non-oscillatory method (WENO3) for the cell-face fluxes and an implicit optimized second-order backward differentiation formulation (BDF2-opt) to handle the temporal evolution, combined with the URANS $k$-$\omega$ SST turbulence model.
+The efficient implementation of these methods enables accurate and fast approximation of turbulent thermally-coupled flows and the nonlinear phase change process.
+However, the small space and time scales required to describe the phase-change phenomenon \cite{HAJJAR2020105243}, together with the need to systematically repeat these simulations---as needed for the inverse problem---calls for using Reduced-Order Modeling (ROM) strategies.
+With that, we can reliably decrease the dimensionality of the problem while still preserving its fundamental characteristics.
+Well-established ROM techniques include the reduced-basis method \cite{virginie_ReducedBasis}, proper orthogonal decompositions \cite{SVDantoulas}, randomized decompositions for large scale systems \cite{rSVD2024}, modern hybrid approaches based on machine learning techniques \cite{ROMOR2025113915}, high order dynamic mode decompositions \cite{CORROCHANO2023108219}, non-linear approaches \cite{MAZZILLI2022106915}, among many others (see e.g. \cite{frangos2010, benner2017model} for a review on ROM strategies).